-In terms of industry structure, service companies dominate in the dataset, accounting for 57.6%, followed by mining and manufacturing (23.1%) and construction (13.9%) sectors.
-The remaining share (5.4%) corresponds to the primary industry (agriculture, forestry, and fishing).
+In terms of industry structure, service companies dominate in the dataset, accounting for 57.6%, followed by the mining and manufacturing (23.1%) and construction (13.9%) sectors.
+The remaining share (5.4%) corresponds to agriculture, forestry, and fishing.
 Sectoral variations in firm exit rates are relatively small, ranging from 32.3% in the primary sector to 44.2% in the construction sector.

-The Kaplan-Meier survival curves in Figure 2 confirm the above description of regional and sectoral variations in small business survival.
-The results for log-rank tests in the figure reject the null hypothesis that there is no difference in survival probability among regions and sectors.
+The Kaplan-Meier survival curves in Figure 2 confirm the above description of regional and sectoral variations in rates of small business survival.
+The log-rank test results in the figure reject the null hypothesis that there is no difference in survival probability among regions and sectors.